comit-network/comit.network/docs/tutorials/write-a-comit-app.md

 sidebar_label: Write your first COMIT-app
 ---

-// TODO: Explain what this file is about and the goal of the tutorial (3-4 Sentences).

 This is a typescript tutorial for creating your first COMIT-app.
-In this tutorial we build a simple command-line application that uses the COMIT protocol to execute an atomic swap locally on your machine between Bitcoin and Ethereum.
+In this tutorial we build two simple command-line application that use the COMIT protocol to execute a Bitcoin to Ethereum atomic swap locally on your machine.

-// TODO: Reduce the introduction
+This tutorial is designed for Javascript/Typescript developers that want to integrate atomic swaps into their application.
+The tutorial teaches you:

+1. How to setup an actor using the dev-environment described in [Tooling and Setup](../getting-started/comit-scripts.md).
+2. How to use the negotiation classes of the comit-sdk.
+3. How to execute a swap using the comit-sdk.

 ## Introduction

 The goal of the tutorial is to have a simple command-line application that handles the negotiation and execution of an atomic swap for both sides of a trade.

-For the negotiation phase we introduce two roles, the maker and the taker.
+For the negotiation phase we introduce **two roles**, the **maker** and the **taker**.
 The maker creates orders and publishes them.
 The taker takes orders published by the maker.
 In this tutorial our maker has Bitcoin and wants Ether.
 Our taker has Ether and wants Bitcoin.

-This tutorial uses the comit-js-sdk's [TakerNegotiator]() and [MakerNegotiator]() classes for negotiating the trade.
+This tutorial uses the comit-js-sdk's [MakerNegotiator](../comit-sdk/classes/_negotiation_maker_negotiator_.httpservice.md) and [TakerNegotiator](../comit-sdk/classes/_negotiation_taker_negotiator_.negotiator.md) classes for negotiating the trade.
 This tutorial does not tackle the problem of "finding a trading partner".
 It is assumed that the taker already knows how to reach the "order-server" of the maker.

 When it comes to the execution of the swap there are also two roles, Alice and Bob, that represent the cryptographic roles of the swap protocol.
 Alice is the role that comes up with the secret.
 She funds and redeems first.
 Bob is the role that receives the secret hash from Alice prior to swap execution.